 This herb is known to have anti-inflammatory properties and offers a little fiber, iron, calcium and plant phytochemicals to your dog’s diet.
 Rosemary also improves the immune system.
 Simply wash and mince fresh rosemary then add to your dog’s food for your dog to get the benefits of this herb.

 There are lots of other great veggies and herbs your dog is sure to love.
-The summer months are full of farmers markets and full gardens all over the country, so get out and grab some fresh veg for you and your pup!
+Grab some fresh veg for you and your pup!

-If you’re looking for more great foods to share with your dog, check out last week’s Fruits To Share With Your Dog.
+If you’re looking for more great foods to share with your dog, check out Fruits To Share With Your Dog.
 Next week Best Bully Sticks will be talking about more foods you can share with your pooch!
 Is your dog a meat and potatoes kind of pup?
-Meat & Grains are the next dish we’ll serve up in the Dog Care 101 series next Monday!
+Meat & Grains are the next dish we’ll serve up in the Dog Care 101 series!